40 Nutmeg Lane

 NASA Marshall Space Flight Center, Contract # NAS8-40546, "Controlled Crystal Growth Using Auxiliary Optical Heating and Optical Diagnostics," $69,317, 15 Dec.
 1994, to 15 June 1995.

-Advanced techniques for heat containment have been applied in this NASA Lewis Research Center program to build a transparent furnace operating at 1200°C. Full optical access to furnace applications is needed to diagnose the subtleties of high temperature processes under microgravity conditions, as well as for future applications in process control in space and on earth.
-Transparent furnaces can be used for research in crystal growth, sintering, metal joining, and annealing, high temperature materials properties, and fluid behavior.
+Advanced techniques for heat containment were applied in this NASA Lewis Research Center program to build a transparent furnace operating at 1200°C. Full optical access to furnace applications is needed to diagnose the subtleties of high temperature processes under microgravity conditions, as well as for future applications in process control in space and on earth.
+Transparent furnaces can be used for research in crystal growth, sintering, metal joining, annealing, high temperature materials properties, and fluid behavior.
 There are many specific applications in these areas for both NASA and commercial interests.
 Transparent furnace technology will be a key space station capability, allowing astronauts to interactively perform materials processing experiments in microgravity.
 The development of a high temperature transparent furnace creates many new opportunities for high temperature material processing research and process control applications.
 The Phase 2 program will give NASA important new capabilities for advances in materials processing science, and is expected to have broad commercial potential.
-The furnace was exhibited at the NASA Technology 2007 show in Boston, September 22-24, 1997, and then delivered to NASA Lewis for their research.
-The furnace is being offered as a commercial product by TvU.
+The furnace was exhibited at the NASA Technology 2007 show in Boston, and then delivered to NASA Lewis for their research.

 NASA Lewis Research Center, Contract # NAS3-27664, "High Temperature Transparent Furnace Development," $669,995, 27 Dec.
 1993, to 30 September, 1997.